Street Called Main

-"Street Called Main" is a song recorded and co-produced by New Zealand-born Australian-American country artist Keith Urban.
+"Street Called Main" is a song recorded and co-produced by Australian-American country artist Keith Urban.
 The song was written by Chris LaCorte, Josh Miller, and Scooter Carusoe.
-It is the fourth single in Australia off Urban's upcoming twelfth studio album, slated for release in 2023.
+It was intended to be included on a 2023 album by Urban that was later cancelled.

 Background

 When Urban first heard the demo of "Street Called Main", he loved it "right out of the gate," especially for the melody and lyrics.
 He viewed the song as conveying the idea that "some memories are triggered by the simplest of things, like finding yourself anywhere in the world - even on a 'street called main' - and suddenly 'she' comes flooding back.
 Urban described the song as "pure ‘open road with the windows down’ nostalgia that just makes you feel good."
 He recorded the track in Nashville, Tennessee with longtime co-producer Dann Huff.

 The single art that features Urban holding a boombox over his head is a tribute to a scene from the 1989 film Say Anything....